Frequently Asked Questions

 SCIS offers the following four undergraduate programmes:

-1interdisciplinary programme jointly offered by SCIS and YPHSL
+1 interdisciplinary programme jointly offered by SCIS and YPHSL

 If you have outstanding academic results (A level, Poly GPA or equivalent), you can apply to do a double degree at the point of application to undergraduate programme.
+Note that you are still expected to achieve a minimum cumulative GPA 3.40 at the end of second year of study to remain in the double degree programme.

 Yes.
 You will be taught programming from scratch.
 A computing education requires logical thinking and problem-solving skills rather than prior programming experience.

 Many of the courses enjoy a high teaching team (faculty, instructor, and teaching assistants) to student ratio (3 to 4 teaching members for a class of 40 to 50 students).
-With ample support from the teaching team your seniors without any background have excelled in our programmes.
+With ample support from the teaching team, your seniors without any background have excelled in our programmes.

-There is also a strong peer coaching and learning culture within the student community in our school. /news/2021/sep/06/strengthening-students-programming-skills-through-peer-support-and-personalised
+There is also a strong peer coaching and learning culture within the student community in our school.

 Coders Assembly is a peer assisted learning initiative by the SCIS Society, Ellipsis.